oppia/oppia/extensions/interactions/LogicProof/static/js/README.txt

 The code is contained in the following files:
- - generatedParser.js: this is a parser automatically generated using PEG.js, that is responsible for parsing logical expressions.
+ - generatedParser.ts: this is a parser automatically generated using PEG.js, that is responsible for parsing logical expressions.
 To change it, make updates to static/js/tools/input_to_PEG.txt and then paste the contents of this file into http://pegjs.majda.cz/online.
 Call the parser variable 'logicProofParser' and check "use results cache".
-Then download the code and paste it into the generatedParser.js file.
+Then download the code and paste it into the generatedParser.ts file.
+Add 'SyntaxError: null' to the result variable.
  - shared.ts: this contains code used by both the teacher and student parts of the website.
 The most important functions are parseLine() and assignTypesToExpression().